green-code-initiative/ecoCode-javascript/eslint-plugin/CONTRIBUTING.md

 ### Register the rule

 After being created, the rule must be registered into `lib/index.js` file.\
-To do so, the rule name has to be added in the array called **"rules"** (possibility in an alphabetically order).
+To do so, the rule name has to be added in the array called **"rules"** (in an alphabetically order).

 ### Generate rule documentation